ewalldo/Brazil-Serie-A-Data-and-Data-Analysis/README.md

 Repository to hold the data for the Brazilian soccer championship "Serie A" and some data analysis on it

 ### Under construction ###
-Match data available: until 13th round  TODO: Fix issues with formation data
+Match data available: until 18th round
+TODO: Fix issues with formation data
+TODO: Fix issues with saves%
-Player data available: 9th round
+Player data available: 18th round

 Notes to Match Report:
 Year     = League year